lodeguns/Multi-omicSignals/README.md

 ![image](figures/plot1_supp.png)

 #### Whole dataset of the multi-omic signals
-Note, in the paragraphs above we are providing a simple example, obviously these algorithms has been applied to all the signals generated for all the organisms and for all possible multi-omic combinations.
-To get the complete dataset with more than 2 million signals associated with all the functional classes, scores and various other statistics as it is described in the paper, it is possible to access the RData dataset [via this URL](https://thinfi.com/asxw).
-The password is: multi.org.2019.

-In particular, this dataset presents these fields for each multi-omic signal:
+Note, in order to make the algorithms described above faster and easier to use, we have provided simple examples.
+The same algorithms, however, have been applied to more than two million of mult-omic signals and the results obtained are collected in this dataset: [global.nt](https://thinfi.com/asxw).
+The password is: multi.org.2019..
+In addition, the dataset already contains all the associations to the functional classes of KEGG Orthology and to the identifiers linked to the COLOMBOS experiments.
+More in detail, below we describe the fields of the dataset:
 1) "score" : the osc_s index,
 2) "m.s"   : the average value of osc_s
 3) "med.s" : the median value of osc_s